pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-functions-multi-parameters.md

 How might you need to change this function to create an equivalent for **numpy** arrays?

-Think about which code lines in the existing function `download_import_df()` can be modified to write a new function that downloads and imports data into a **numpy** array.
+Think about which code lines in the existing function `download_input_df()` can be modified to write a new function that downloads and imports data into a **numpy** array.

 To begin, you may want to write one function for a 1-dimensional array and another function for a 2-dimensional array.